dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Destructive query?
 Just roll back to the previous working state, debug prod with diffs, and create a patch.
 Downtime is now minutes instead of hours or days.

 A Dolt database replica gives you all of that with about 15 minutes of work.
+Keep running MySQL in production.

 Happy to share more if you're interested.